kdotzlaw/kdotzlaw.github.io/README.md

 * Provide a step-by-step guide on how to host and format a resume written in Markdown (edited in Notepad++), hosted by Jekyll and GitHub Pages.
 * Relate the general principles of technical writing to each step in the guide given.
 The general principles are described in Andrew Etter's book, [_Modern Technical Writing_](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS/ref=sr_1_1?crid=36CB5TXK2RFM8&keywords=modern+technical+writing+by+andrew+etter&qid=1667241539&qu=eyJxc2MiOiIwLjAwIiwicXNhIjoiMC4wMCIsInFzcCI6IjAuMDAifQ%3D%3D&sprefix=%2Caps%2C121&sr=8-1).
 ## Prerequisites:
 * You will need a resume written in Markdown.
+Refer to the **More Resources** section for a Markdown tutorial.
 * You will need a GitHub account.
+Refer to the **More Resources**  section for information on creating an account.
 ## How to Host and Format a Resume Using Markdown, Jekyll and GitHubPages
 ### Create a Site Using Jekyll
 This section will demonstrate how to create a new site using Jekyll and two of Andrew Etter's principles of good technical writing.